cms-tau-pog/correctionlib/data/tau/README.md

+# NEW REPOSITORY
+This repository has been superseded by https://gitlab.cern.ch/cms-tau-pog/jsonpog-integration/-/tree/TauPOG_v2/POG/TAU/scripts<br><br>

+# DEPRECATED README

 # TauPOG Corrections

 These is the test area for the JSON files for the TauPOG.
 The are created with the scripts in [`scripts/`](../../scripts).